Our organisation

 Director

-Ms Toma’s career spans senior executive leadership roles for global healthcare corporations including Sonic Clinical Services, Cochlear, Kimberly-Clark Healthcare and Becton Dickinson (BD).
-She also has extensive experience in not-for-profit sector C-suite roles covering healthcare, aged care, allied health, mental health and social services.
+Julie’s career spans senior executive leadership roles for global healthcare corporations including Sonic Clinical Services, Cochlear, Kimberly-Clark Healthcare and Becton Dickinson (BD) as well as not-for-profit sector C-suite roles covering healthcare, aged care, allied health, mental health and social services.
+Julie provides deep expertise regarding business strategy, marketing, communications, customer experience, philanthropy, digital transformational and stakeholder engagement.

 • Chair of the Governance Committee